 Sashiko, meaning "little stabs" is a Japanese style of stitching.
-In traditional Japanese mending, sashiko was a style of hand stitching used to repair textiles or to create layers for added warmth in work garments.
-It is a repeating pattern of running stitches, the patterns often inspired by nature.
-Traditionally, in this cultural style of mending, there is much consideration in the repair, and connection to the garment that as a someone who was not raised within a Japanese culture, I cannot understand.
+In traditional Japanese mending, sashiko is a style of hand stitching used to repair textiles or to create layers for added warmth in working garments.
+It is creating small repeating stitches that form a pattern, the patterns often inspired by nature.
+Traditionally, in this cultural style of mending, there is much consideration in the repair and connection to the garment that as a someone who was not raised within a Japanese culture, I cannot understand.

 I lean toward a more functional side of embroidery, so when a few clicks later, I learned that sashiko was traditionally a style of mending, I knew this was more than an appreciation.
 I had to try it.
 While I practiced different designs, beginning with patches, and moving onto mending jeans, I started sharing with others, and was soon after asked to teach a class.

 While I can appreciate perfect, precise stitching, it isn't my style.
 I like whimsical and freestyle.
-I like letting the stitch guide me.
+I like letting the stitches guide me.

-For me the artistry is taking a piece of clothing that is no longer functional, and spending time with the garment, looking at the rips, and getting to know the movement of the fabric.
+For me the artistry is taking a piece of clothing that is no longer wearable, and spending time with the garment, looking at the rips, and getting to know the movement of the fabric.
 In studying the fabric, the style of mending needed reveals itself.
 Here's an example of a pair of jeans that still has a good structure beyond the tears in the legs.

 Approaches to mending